ohowland/bms-gateway/docs/commissioning.md

 python gateway

-## Commissioning of embedded unit
+# OS Scripts for final polished

 other than making sure the CAN interfaces are brought up at boot. there are a few other tasks the OS should take care of.

-# auto start the script
+E# auto start the script
 using systemd:
 https://github.com/torfsen/python-systemd-tutorial

-# push error.log to github
+## push error.log to github
 chronjob and commit script

-# limit size of error.log
+## limit size of error.log

 use RotatingFileHandler:
 https://stackoverflow.com/questions/24505145/how-to-limit-log-file-size-in-python